 The cost of changing your name can vary from state to state, and can depend on how thorough? and how fast? you want the change to be.
 The greatest expense in the process of changing your name is obtaining a court order.
-Although you do not need a lawyer to obtain a court ordered name change, it can still cost in the range of $150 – $500 for various court and filing fees.
+Although you do not need a lawyer to obtain a court-ordered name change, it can still cost in the range of $150 – $500 for various court and filing fees.
 Required documentation varies by state, and fees vary by county.
 There is no single fee that applies in every state across the country.
-You will need to check the website for your County Courthouse to find the precise amount required to file court documents where you live.
+You will need to check the website of your County Courthouse to find the precise amount required to file court documents where you live.
 Filing fees are usually around $25 per document.

 You then use official copies of your court order to have your name changed on other important documents.
 Some of the other places you need to remember to change your name are:

-?
-Passport: Requires certified copy of court order.
+- Passport: Requires a certified copy of the court order.
 No fee, but if your passport was issued over a year ago, you may need a new photo, which is usually about $10.

-- Mortgages: No fee, but most banks require a certified copy of name change order.
+- Mortgages: No fee, but most banks require a certified copy of the name change order.

 - Social Security Card: No fee.